 The votes are in from the BitCurator Consortium 2021-2022 annual election!
 Charter Amendments All proposed charter amendments were unanimously approved.
 Please see our updated charter here: https://bitcuratorconsortium.org/bitcurator-consortium-charter/ Executive Council Welcome to our newest Executive Council members, George Apodaca Collett from the Smithsonian Institution Archives of … Read more →

 The BCC Membership Committee is excited to invite you to participate in the BCC Peer Mentorship Program!
 The goals for this new program are twofold: to orient people to the BCC, encouraging them to build relationships and get involved; and to facilitate professional mentorship around … Read more →

 We are thrilled to introduce three BitCurator Consortium Executive Council candidates!
 In May 2021, the BCC will elect three candidates to serve 2021-2023 terms.
 George Apodaca Bio George Apodaca is currently the Digital Archivist/Digital Asset Manager at the Archives of American Art — a research … Read more →

-The BitCurator Consortium is pleased to announce a free, public virtual event called Great Question! on April 23, 2021 from 2-3:30 PM Eastern Daylight Time (UTC -4).
-Register to attend.
-Great Question!, a staple of the BitCurator User Forum, is your chance to ask the … Read more →
+The BitCurator Consortium was pleased to facilitate a free, public virtual event called Great Question! on April 23, 2021 from 2-3:30 PM Eastern Daylight Time (UTC -4).
+The recording is available below, along with a “transcript” (Airtable database) of the questions raised and answers shared. … Read more →

 The BCC will be offering small-scale born-digital processing workflow assessments on a limited basis in 2021.
 This will be a member benefit for new and existing BCC members.
 These workflow assessments will consist of two one-hour sessions with the consultant, the Community Facilitator, and representatives … Read more →